 To access workshops and training at institutions other than your own, you will need to email the relevant contact for the course that you would like to attend, explaining that you are part of the GW4-CAT Programme and outlining the workshop details.

 All fellows will be required to select a clinical mentor, who will offer career guidance and play a crucial supportive role throughout the PhD process.
 This mentor should be carefully chosen to best match the GW4-CAT fellow’s career ambitions and mentoring needs.
 Due to this, the mentor does not have to be employed by one of the three participating institutions.
+We have produced guidance for mentors/mentees to aid understanding of the relationship.

 Successful trainees will have an opportunity to apply for a post-doctoral Academic Clinical Lectureship as part of a ‘run-through’ training scheme which will be core to the training philosophy of GW4-CAT.